phoenixframework/phoenix/guides/controllers.md

   end
 ```

-Now if you reload the [welcome page], you will be redirected and the flash messages will be shown once more.
+Now if you reload the [welcome page], you will be redirected and the flash message will be shown once more.

 Besides [`put_flash/3`], the `Phoenix.Controller` module has another useful function worth knowing about. [`clear_flash/1`] takes only `conn` and removes any flash messages which might be stored in the session.